IBM/ibm-spectrum-scale-csi/README.md

    a.
 Update `deploy/spectrum-scale-driver.conf` with your cluster and environment details.

-   Note that on OpenShift setup, the image is listed as `localhost/ibm-spectrum-scale-csi:v0.9.2`.
+   Note that on OpenShift setup, the local image is listed as `localhost/ibm-spectrum-scale-csi:v1.0.0`.
 Change the value of "spectrumscaleplugin" parameter in images section accordingly.

    b.
 Set the environment variable CSI_SCALE_PATH to ibm-spectrum-scale-csi-driver directory